BershteynLab/ZWE_MIHPSA/README.md

 ## Major updates

-* 2024-10-14 - Starting to work on Phase 2 for MIHPSA Zimbabwe, including a number of new interventions to explore
+* 2024-10-14 - Starting to work on Phase 2 for MIHPSA Zimbabwe, including a number of new interventions to explore.
+Scenarios included are:

+  * PrEP:
+    * Oral TDF/FCT
+    * Dapirivine ring
+    * CAB-LA
+  * Distributed to:
+    * AGYW
+    * FSW
+    * Serodiscordant couples
+    * Pregnant and lactating women

 * 2023-09-29 - Need to go back and reproduce the Phase 1 outputs from 2020-2073